alecpeltekian/RecipeScraper/README.md

 How to use:

+Run userinput.py

+Provide an allrecipes.com URL when requested

 Type 1 to go to the next step, 2 to go to the previous step, or 3 to repeat the current step You can also ask questions